 Transcranial Magnetic Stimulation for OCD

-The fact is that TMS is an approved treatment only for depression and only for adults who have failed to achieve satisfactory improvement from antidepressant medication.
-TMS was approved by the FDA in 2008.
+TMS was approved by the FDA for treatment of depression in 2008.
 Studies have looked at TMS as treatment for a variety of brain based disorders such as Migraines, PTSD, Parkinson’s and OCD and have failed to find any conclusive benefit from TMS for anything other than medication resistant depression.

 Pub Med is an electronic database of over 22 million pieces of research literature in biomedical topics.
 A search for “TMS OCD” produced nine results.
 (A comparable search for “ERP OCD produced 209 results).
 Three of the nine articles were reviews of compiled research.
 Five of the nine articles clearly conclude that TMS is no more effective than “sham” (placebo) treatment; this included the most recent review of the literature from 1966 to 2010 which found 12 such studies which used control groups.
 Two of the nine studies that Pub Med found did not use a control group, and the remaining one study of the nine did divide 21 patients into treatment and sham-control groups and concluded that their results supported “further investigation into the potential therapeutic applications of rTMS.”